knocklabs/javascript/integration/README.md

 ### The issue

-Unfortunately, this isn't super straightfoward.
+Unfortunately, this isn't super straightforward.
 In our `yarn` monorepo there is a single version of `react` present.
 We do this so that there are not multiple versions running at the same time to avoid this error:

 ```
 A React Element from an older version of React was rendered.
 This is not supported.
 It can happen if: